Kong/docs.konghq.com/app/2.2.x/clustering.md

 For performance reasons, Kong avoids database connections when proxying requests, and caches the contents of your database in memory.
-The cached entities include Services, Routes, Consumers, Plugins, Credentials, etc...
+The cached entities include Services, Routes, Consumers, Plugins, Credentials, and so forth.
 Since those values are in memory, any change made via the Admin API of one of the nodes needs to be propagated to the other nodes.